Legends of Dawn

+Gameplay

+Legends of Dawn is an action role-playing game set in an open world environment.

 Development

 It is unknown when the developers started working on the game, however, several months prior to release Dreamatrix initiated a Kickstarter project through a proxy company Aurofinity requesting $25,000 to actually finish the game, quoting the need to finance the various plug-ins integrated in the proprietary engine.
 The project was successfully funded on January 18 of 2013., yielding $46,536.
 With $21,536 of surplus financing, the community and the critics believed they had more than enough to adequately finish the game.
-Upon release, multiple questions arose as to where exactly the invested money went as the game was an absolute failure in all regards, with IGN going as far to calling out Steam for publishing an obviously broken game in their review, stating: "Legends Of Dawn isn’t just bad, it’s an embarrassment to its developers and @steam_games for selling it."
+Upon release, multiple questions arose as to where exactly the invested money went as the game was an absolute failure in all regards, with IGN going as far to calling out Steam for publishing an obviously broken game in their review, stating: "Legends Of Dawn isn't just bad, it's an embarrassment to its developers and @steam_games for selling it."

 Reception

 The game has been universally panned by critics, holding the score of 29/100 on Metacritic.
-It was included in IGN's round-up of worst reviewed games of 2013, with the description: "Legends Of Dawn isn’t just bad, it’s an embarrassment."
+It was included in IGNs round-up of worst reviewed games of 2013, with the description: "Legends Of Dawn isn't just bad, it's an embarrassment."
 CD-Action gave it 10/100 stating: "An apology is in order to everyone who fell for the promises on Kickstarter and paid for this ruin of a game."
 LEVEL commented in their review: "A crappy system, technologically speaking it's an unfinished, irritating, and every now and then arrogant action RPG, with flaws as merits, demonstrating how to not make a game.", giving it 20/100.